-The Department of Art and Art History offers majors in studio art, art history and art education, allowing students to discover and focus on what they are passionate about in the world of art.
+The Department of Art and Art History offers majors in studio art, art history and visual arts education, allowing students to discover and focus on what they are passionate about in the world of art.

 The studio art major teaches visual acuity and creativity in leading to the development of a personal vocabulary in a body of work that culminates in the senior thesis exhibition.
 At the foundational level, students are introduced to the range of studio art mediums followed by more focused coursework in the student's area of interest at the intermediate level.
 Senior-year studio seminar courses provide the capstone experience for artistic professional development.